-The compass safe distance of this unit when used without the anti-tamper plate is 0.2m or greater for 0.3° deviation.
-When the anti-tamper plate is used the compass safe distance is 0.7m or greater.
+The compass safe distance of this unit is 0.2m or greater for 0.3° deviation.

 RF emissions notice

 Caution: The AIS transceiver generates and radiates radio frequency electromagnetic energy.
 This equipment must be installed and operated according to the instructions contained in this manual.
 Failure to do so can result in personal injury and / or AIS transceiver malfunction.